English Language Services

 - Core skills: Listening/Speaking, Reading/Writing, Grammar

-- 18 total hours of class per week = 18 credit hour equivalents (no credit toward degrees)
+- 18 total hours of class per week (no credit toward degrees)

 - Classes meet daily Monday to Friday, 9 a.m. and 5 p.m.
-Click to view example schedule (Program Calendar)
+Click to view example schedule (Curriculum)

-- 15 students average in a class (or fewer)
+- An average of 15 students in a class

 Students accepted to the IEP will study English, meet new people from different countries and cultures, and will experience Chicago while preparing for their academic and professional careers.
 Experienced full-time and part-time instructors with graduate degrees assist students in achieving their language goals.